 This is one of the most asked questions when it comes to netizens.
 People are always confused about what are LAN cables and their uses.
-You might have also heard another name for them which is ethernet cables.
+You might have also heard another name for them: ethernet cables.

-Today in this article we will answer all your questions related to LAN cables and once and for all we will put all this confusion to rest.
+Today in this article, we will answer all your questions related to LAN cables, and once and for all, we will put all confusion to rest.

-So, let’s start with the most basic type of questions about LAN cables.
+So, let’s start with the most basic questions about LAN cables.

 What are LAN cables?

-LAN, which is the abbreviation of “Local Area Network”, is a basic connection/ setup of few computers and other devices.
-It is important as it creates a network that is reliable and can transmit data at super high speed and greater frequency.
+LAN, abbreviation “Local Area Network, ” is a basic connection/ setup of a few computers and other devices.
+It is important as it creates a reliable network that can transmit data at super high speed and greater frequency.

-Now to put it simply to help you understand, LAN cables are used to join local machines.
-They revolutionized the local networks in the 1970s when they were first offered by that time tech giant, Xerox.
+Now to put it simply, to help you understand, LAN cables are used to join local machines.
+They revolutionized the local networks in the 1970s when tech giant Xerox first offered them.
 The first official LAN setup was installed in Chase Bank in New York City in 1977.

-Currently, LAN cables are being used extensively in almost every kind of project remotely related to connectivity.
+LAN cables are being used extensively in almost every kind of project remotely related to connectivity.
 They are being used in many different types.
-We will discuss the main types here first to help you get a basic concept.
+We will first discuss the main types to help you get basic knowledge.

 Types of LAN Cables

 LAN cables have different types.
-But here we will restrict ourselves to the most commonly used types for different ethernet connections.
-These are the cables that you will be buying for your needs and we will cover everything about them.
+But here, we will restrict ourselves to the most commonly used types for different ethernet connections.
+These are the cables you will buy, and we will cover everything about them.

 The most famous and commonly used types of LAN cables are